If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 It also doesn’t help that even Naughty Dog’s attempts at being progressive weren’t as forward-looking as they thought.
 Mr. Druckmann and his team were determined to follow Hollywood’s example even in 2020 when said community was busy speeding off a cliff in a formula one car with malfunctioning brakes – and that was before the pandemic hit and halted all of their projects.
 Like much of Hollywood’s output at the time such as The Last Jedi or Hustlers, The Last of Us Part II tries to be progressive, but said attempts came across as very manufactured and artificial.

 A big part of the problem was that the progressive attitudes guiding Hollywood originated in a boardroom staffed by cynical, disinterested marketers rather than artists or activists who actually cared about these causes.
 Consequently, you would get these extremely out-of-touch films that, despite their positive social messages, don’t even come close to doing the causes justice.
 In worst-case scenarios, they would actively ignore the voices of those they claim to represent.
 You got the sense these teams slapped together progressive-sounding pieces because they thought that’s what the kids are into rather than to effect positive change.
-In other words, they were more interested in pushing progressivism as a brand rather than a social movement.
+In other words, they were more interested in pushing progressivism as a brand than as a social movement.
 Sadly, they were still often defended as the genuine article because confirmation bias became a serious problem in critical circles in the late 2010s.

 Leaders provide audiences with an experience they never knew they needed.
 Followers chase trends until the audience gets sick of their directionless meandering.
 Naughty Dog’s lack of ambition proceeded to cost them big time when they learned, too late, that they couldn’t sell their audience on their more transgressive ideas.
 As they did not demonstrate any leadership qualities before 2020, it was unsurprising that even their attempts to blaze a trail saw them continuing to blindly follow another’s example.